 |Apply the specified filter to the request.
 Additionally, the filter can be manipulated in the query component of the request.|

 Specify for which Type(s) to access the data Model.

 The query component allows you to further specify your request by means of search parameters.
-It is also possible to POST the query component instead of using GET (e.g. when creating large requests that exceed the GET limit).
+It is also possible to POST the query component instead of using GET (e.g. when using JSON in the request).